-In this work, we extend the method of \citet{Wu2022OpticalLensing} that studies the optical selection effect on mock galaxy and cluster catalogs generated from N-body simulations, to hydrodynamical simulations.
-We apply this approach to investigate the optical cluster selection bias on pairwise kSZ and its components --- pairwise velocity and optical depth.
-Hydrodynamical simulations are essential for this purpose, because studying the selection bias on kSZ requires detailed modeling of the gas distribution in the line-of-sight large-scale structures.
-Although peculiar velocity is not a projected quantity, pairwise velocity measurements could still be affected by line-of-sight structures, for instance, when clusters are preferentially aligned with a filament.
-This will pave the way for confident interpretation of upcoming pairwise kSZ measurements, and allow for them to shed light on the gas distribution in galaxy clusters.
+In this work, we extended the method of \citet{Wu2022OpticalLensing}, which studied the optical-selection effect on mock galaxy and cluster catalogs generated from N-body simulations, to hydrodynamical simulations.
+We applied this approach to investigate the optical-cluster-selection bias on pairwise kSZ signals and its components -- pairwise velocity and optical depth.
+Hydrodynamical simulations are essential for this purpose, because studying the selection bias on kSZ signals requires detailed modeling of the gas distribution in the line-of-sight large-scale structures.
+Although peculiar velocity is not a projected quantity, pairwise velocity measurements could still be affected by line-of-sight structures, for example when clusters are preferentially aligned with a filament.
+This will pave the way for confident interpretation of upcoming pairwise kSZ measurements and shed light on the gas distribution in galaxy clusters.

 This paper is structured as follows.
-In Sec.\,\ref{sec:formula}, we briefly present the formula of pairwise kSZ.
-Sec.\,\ref{sec:sim} and Sec.\,\ref{sec:methods} detailed the simulations and the method.
-Sec.\,\ref{sec:discuss} presents the results with a brief discussion.
-Sec.\,\ref{sec:sum} summarize the paper.
-We follow the WMAP7 $\Lambda$CDM cosmology\,\citep{Komatsu2011SEVEN-YEARINTERPRETATION}, with a Hubble constant of $H_0=\mathrm{70.4\,km\, s}^{-1}\mathrm{Mpc}^{-1}$, matter density $\Omega_\mathrm{m}=0.272$, cosmological constant $\Omega_\Lambda=0.728$, the normalization of the power spectrum $\sigma_8 = 0.809$, and the spectral index of the primordial power spectrum $n_s = 0.963$.
+In Sect.\,\ref{sec:formula}, we briefly present the formulas of the pairwise kSZ effect.
+Sections\,\ref{sec:sim} and\,\ref{sec:methods} detail the simulations and the method.
+Section\,\ref{sec:discuss} presents the results with a brief discussion.
+Section\,\ref{sec:sum} summarizes the paper.
+Following the simulations, we assumed the WMAP7 $\Lambda$CDM cosmology\,\citep{Komatsu2011SEVEN-YEARINTERPRETATION}, with a Hubble constant of $H_0=\mathrm{70.4\,km\, s}^{-1}\mathrm{Mpc}^{-1}$; matter density of $\Omega_\mathrm{m}=0.272$; cosmological constant, $\Omega_\Lambda=0.728;$ normalization of the power spectrum, $\sigma_8 = 0.809$; and spectral index of the primordial power spectrum, $n_s = 0.963$.
 The halo masses are presented in $\mathrm{log\,M_{200m}} (h^{-1}\mathrm{M_{\odot}}$) if not specified.
 Physical and comoving distances are denoted as pMpc and cMpc, respectively.